 5. the therapist seeks to experience an empathic understanding of the client’s inner world (or internal frame of reference, as it is termed).
-The therapist’s accurate empathy helps the client see the therapist’s unconditional regard for them.
+The plan is that a therapist’s accurate empathy will help the client see the therapist’s unconditional regard for them.

 A therapist needs to develop skills and use them